 WhatsApp currently supports the following types of message templates:

 The following are the supported languages for message templates.
+You can refer to here for the full list of supported languages.

 |Language (A-K)||Code||Language (L-Z)||Code|